spinnaker/spinnaker/README.md

 [![Build Status](https://api.travis-ci.org/spinnaker/halyard.svg?branch=master)](https://travis-ci.org/spinnaker/halyard)

-A tool to simplify configuring & running Spinnaker.
+A tool for configuring, installing, and updating Spinnaker.

 There are three parts to Halyard, the __halconfig__, the __daemon__, and __hal__.
 In short, __hal__ is a Command Line Interface (CLI) that sends